hirosystems/docs/docs/get-started/running-api-node.md

 :::info

 This guide configures the API to import BNS data with the `BNS_IMPORT_DIR` variable.
 To turn off this import, comment the line out by placing a `#` at the beginning of the line.
-If you leave the BNS import enabled, it may take several minutes for the container to start while it imports the data.
+If you leave the BNS import enabled, the container may take several minutes to start while it imports the data.

 :::